BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/horusapi/plugins.rst

 - ``author``: The author of the plugin.
 - ``version``: The version of the plugin.
 - ``pluginFile``: The entry point of the plugin.
 This file must be located in the root of the plugin folder.
-- ``dependencies``: An array of strings that contains the dependencies of the plugin.
+- ``dependencies``: An array of strings that contains the PyPI dependencies of the plugin.
+This dependencies can be declared as DEPENDENCY==VERSION or using the --no-deps (DEPENDENCY==VERSION --no-deps) flag which will allow to install the dependency without installing the others that are necessary for it.

 Dependencies of plugins
 -----------------------